 Interference & obstacles limit

-Even if you are allowed by law to fully utilize the 12 km range offered by the Ocusync 3.0, there are always interferences and obstacles that reduce the effective range.
+Even if you are allowed by law to fully utilize the 12 km range offered by the Ocusync 3.0, interferences and obstacles always reduce the effective range.

-The range is further reduced if you are flying from behind the obstacles like skyscrapers and towers where you have no direct line of sight.
+The range is further reduced if you fly from behind the obstacles like skyscrapers and towers where you have no direct line of sight.

 As per DJI, here is how the effective range is reduced in different environments.